Simon Martinek

-Focus on Finance, Statistics, and Econometrics.
+Focus on Finance, Statistics, and Valuation.

 Classic & Freestyle Ski/Snowboard Coaching.